12 Fruits That Cause Gas and a List of Non-Gassy Fruit Alternatives

 Pineapple is an interesting addition to this list of fruits that cause gas.
 On the one hand, it does contain a fair amount of fructose sugar and fiber, both of which can cause flatulence.

-The bromelain enzyme is found predominantly in the pineapple’s core and can help cleave protein bonds during digestion, preventing ‘rotten egg gas’ from ever forming in the first place.
+The bromelain enzyme is found predominantly in the pineapple core and can help cleave protein bonds during digestion, preventing ‘rotten egg gas’ from ever forming in the first place.

-If you think pineapple is giving you gas and can’t eat it then you still might benefit from a broad spectrum digestive enzyme with bromelain like this.
-Take it with any high protein meal to improve digestion and prevent protein putrification in the colon.
+If you think pineapple is giving you gas and can’t eat it then you can still benefit from a broad spectrum digestive enzyme with bromelain.
+Take it with any high protein meal to improve digestion and prevent protein putrefaction in the colon.